Answers

 Different category.
 Microsoft Copilot is a productivity assistant embedded in Word, Outlook, and Teams.
 It uses a small fraction of what the underlying models can do.

-We build on Azure Foundry, which gives direct access to the frontier models (Claude, GPT, and others) with the configuration controls required for compliance, due-diligence, document analysis, and agentic workflows.
+We build on Azure Foundry, which gives direct access to the frontier models (Claude, GPT, and others) with the configuration controls required for due-diligence, reporting, document analysis, and agentic workflows.
 Most family offices running Copilot today are using a small slice of what is available, often without realizing it.
 Foundry is where the real capability sits, and building on it at scale is exactly what Tomasz did at Microsoft for 17 years before co-founding Fiducia AI.

 Do you support Swiss-built AI models?